Quantitative vs qualitative respirator fit tests: What’s the difference?

 PressToCheck is a personal, negative pressure fit test system that can be easily performed anywhere and anytime.
 However it does not replace a qualitative or quantitative fit test in accordance with AS/NZS1715.

-For more information download Pro Choice Safety Gear’s Respiratory Protection Training Guide.
+For more information download Pro Choice Safety Gear’s Respiratory Protection Safety Guide.